 - Don’t be promotional

-Even considering the forums are declining in 2021, I still consider them a good backlinks source.
+Even considering the forums are declining, I still consider them a good backlinks source.
 But for that, you should spend some time identifying the forums that are still active in your niche.
 Don’t overlook it.

 Most forums use “no-follow” links – they won’t bring any SEO juice and increase your search engine rankings.
 But forums are still worth it for the traffic that comes from them.

 Offer a product promotion or other incentive in your forum signature to attract more users to click on your store link.
 Joanna from Copyhackers advises people to “click here” and put visual elements to lead people to click.

 Use this template for your signature: